-- Meta-data that describe aspects of the procedure such as title, author, revision, etc. - Steps that group activities into sub tasks - Text instructions that describe actions (these are not able to be automatically executed) - Command instructions that are passed to the system - Verify instructions that test sensor data coming from the system - Wait instructions that pause for either a period of time or until a particular expression evaluates to true - Record instructions that take input from operators or sensors - Calculate instructions that perform mathematical computations on recorded data - GoTo instructions that branch actions to a specific step - Conditional blocks that branch actions after evaluation of a true or false expression

-- Choice blocks that branch actions after evaluation of an expression with multiple answers - Call procedure instruction that activates a second (or child) procedure - Informational statements such as figures, lists, tables, warnings, cautions, and notes
+- Text instructions that describe actions (these are not able to be automatically executed) - Command instructions that are passed to the system - Verify instructions that test sensor data coming from the system - Wait instructions that pause for either a period of time or until a particular expression evaluates to true - Record instructions that take input from operators or sensors - Calculate instructions that perform mathematical computations on recorded data - GoTo instructions that branch actions to a specific step - Conditional blocks that branch actions after evaluation of a true or false expression - Choice blocks that branch actions after evaluation of an expression with multiple answers - Call procedure instruction that activates a second (or child) procedure - Informational statements such as figures, lists, tables, warnings, cautions, and notes

 By combining the above elements, procedures can be written to perform a variety of tasks that can include both manual (human) and automated steps.
-These elements are defined in an XML schema called the Procedure Representation Language (PRL) [Kortenkamp et al 2007; Kortenkamp et al 2008].
+These elements are defined in an XML schema called the Procedure Representation Language (PRL) [1,2].

 TRACLabs has developed a desktop authoring system for creating procedures using an easy drag-and-drop interface (see Figure 4).
 The authoring tool connects to a procedure repository that stores all versions of a procedure and is displayed as a procedure directory.
 Various procedure elements are available in a palette for use in a procedure.
 The procedure author can drag-and-drop these elements onto the procedure pane.
 PRIDE Author also connects to a system representation so that the procedure can reference system telemetry and commands.
 Details of each procedure element can be set in the properties pane.
-PRIDE Author hides the complexity of the PRL XML representation from the procedure creator [Izygon et al 2008].
+PRIDE Author hides the complexity of the PRL XML representation from the procedure creator [3].